Charleston-area restaurant closing while 4 other food-and-beverage venues are in the works

-The restaurant and retail business continues to shift across the Charleston region with one venue closing, four others in the works and another relocating.
+The restaurant and retail business continues to evolve across the Charleston region with one venue closing, four others in the works and another relocating.

 South of Summerville, the only restaurant in the developing Summers Corner community will soon turn out the lights.